 The Guidelines were created in collaboration with the disability community, Waterfront Toronto's Advisory Committee on Accessibility, and their successful implementation will be supported by a newly formed accessibility advisory committee.
-We look forward to deepening our knowledge, understanding and relationships with the disability community, to hearing feedback and learning from the initial implementation of the Guidelines to inform future updates.
-In addition, we will be measuring and reporting back on our success towards our commitments.
+We look forward to deepening our knowledge, understanding and relationships with the disability community, to hearing feedback and to learning from the initial implementation of the Guidelines to inform future updates.